Shuquanh9009/github-tutorial/README.md

 4. Put in your personal password _(Make sure to have something is easy for you to remember)_
 5. Select the **unlimited public repositories for free plan**, unless you want to have the private repositories for $7/month.
 6. Last step will be tayloring your experience by check all boxes that applies to you.
-- After you have finish signing up your account:
+#### After you have finish signing up your account:
-    - Go to setting
+1. Go to setting
-    -
+2. Click on SSH and GPG keys
+3. Afer you clicked on the SSH and GPG key tab, you will then click on the green **New SSH Key**
+4. Then go to your cloud9 home page and click on the top right gear icon
+5. Then click on the SSH key tab on the left side bar, or [click here](https://c9.io/account/ssh)
+6. Then copy everything inside the first box, like below
+7.

 ---